 Fix the line with a three-foot length of 30 to 50-pound fluorocarbon leader and a 50 pound barrel swivel.
 Tie a 4/0 -7/0 circle hook to the leader, about three to four feet of 30 to 60 pound monofilament or fluorocarbon, and attach your primary line.

-Most Dolphinfish are caught on trolling lures meant for Marlin or Sailfish like rubber skirts, or the feathers meant for Tuna.
+Most of the larger sized Dolphinfish are caught on trolling lures meant for Marlin or Sailfish like rubber skirts, or the feathers meant for Tuna.
+Many are also caught on trolled ballyhoo.
 They’ll also fall for Rapalas too.
 When they’re fired up, they’ll eat just about anything, though you have to watch yourself with heavier lures.